NoahHodgson/project-melia/docs/Melia-Cosmic-History.md

 ## Expanded Era:
 Era of silence ends when the Agltthim descend from the sky and encounter a Mildabian man.
-The Mildabian man is blinded by their hideous faces.
-The Agltthim feel bad, and since wear masks whenever they come to Melia Mar.
+The Mildabian man is blinded by their bright faces.
+The Agltthim feel bad, and since wear masks/hoods whenever they come to Melia Mar.
 They talk for a long time with the blind man, who then becomes their "prophet", delivering a message that the Agltthim are the messengers of the gods, and "the prophet" has been sent to deliver the people of Mildabia from poverty.
 The religion takes off like wildfire, especially after the Agltthim start making public appearance with "the prophet".
-This led to the formation of the Church of Diacci.
+This led to the formation of the Church of the Diacci.
 "The Blind Prophet" becomes the first high priest.
 Many more follow, each propped up by visits from the Aglthiim.
 Aglthiim are Wanderers from a world created after the old gods, and now pass through Melia Mar as did